Lake Forest Dethatching Lawn Services

 Contact Lake Forest’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Lake Forest.
 The city operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a dedicated drop-off site for residents.
 Accepted materials include dethatched thatch, grass clippings, leaves, and small branches, but all must be separated according to municipal guidelines.
-Only biodegradable paper yard waste bags or rigid containers (up to 32 gallons) are permitted—plastic bags are strictly prohibited to comply with local and state organic waste regulations.
+Only biodegradable paper bags or rigid containers (usually up to 32 gallons) are permitted—plastic bags are strictly prohibited to comply with local and state organic waste regulations.
 Commercial contractors may be subject to additional permit or fee requirements.
-Residents should check the seasonal collection schedule and ensure that all materials are placed at the curb on designated days.
-For more information on yard waste collection, drop-off site hours, and permit requirements, contact:
+Residents should check the current collection schedule and drop-off site hours, as well as obtain any necessary permits or stickers for access.
+For more information or to confirm accepted materials and seasonal schedules, contact:

 Lake Forest Department of Public Works